rya-sge/access-denied/_posts/2024-05-07-pedersen-hash-function.md

  **Encoding function**

 The function ⟨⋅⟩, commonly referred to as the *encoding* function, converts a bit string into a scalar element.
+This function has to be injective in order to be collision-resistant.

 **Output**

 The output of the hash function defined above is a point on the curve.

-In practice, the desired output may be a field element, in which case *a single coordinate* of the resulting point is often used as the hash.
+In practice, the desired output may be a field element, in which case *a single coordinate* (X) of the resulting point is often used as the hash.